edlee123/agentmcp_examples/README.md

     api_key_env: "OPENAI_API_KEY"
 ```

-For each model you add, ensure the corresponding API key environment variable is set in your shell, and the `compose.yaml` under the `environment:` section for the `agent-backend` service:
+For each model you add, ensure the corresponding API key environment variable is set in your shell, and your compose file e.g. `compose.react_simple.yaml` in  the `environment:` section for the `agent-backend` service:

 ```yaml
 services:
   agent-backend:
     environment:
       - OPENROUTER_API_KEY=sk-or-v1-your-openrouter-key
       - OPENAI_API_KEY=sk-your-openai-key
 ```

 **Important:** All models listed in `config.yaml` must support tool calling (function calling) for the system to work correctly.
 If a model does not support tool calls, it will not be able to use the MCP tools and may cause errors.

-docker compose restart agent-backend

 After updating `config.yaml` and environment variables, restart the agent-backend service: